 I relish setting aside a few hours at least three or four times each summer, to make jam and bottle as much stone fruit as our pantry can hold.
 No matter how many bottles there are, there are never enough to see us through winter; eaten greedily with porridge, or plain yoghurt at breakfast; warm custard or ice cream after dinner; or baked under a nutty crumble blanket for a special Sunday lunch.
-They also make welcome gifts *if* you can bare to part with them...
+They also make welcome gifts, if you can bare to part with them...

-2 900ml capacity bottles (see notes below)
+4 - 5 600 ml bottles capacity bottles (see notes below)

-First, prepare your bottles: give them a good wash in hot, soapy water, rinse and place on a tray in the oven at 110C while you prepare the water bath (at least 15 minutes).
+First, prepare your bottles: give them a good wash in hot, soapy water, rinse and place them on a tray in the oven at 110C while you prepare the water bath (at least 15 minutes).
 Boil lids and rubber seals (if using) in a small saucepan for about five minutes, drain and lay on a clean tea towel face up.

 Lay a clean tea towel in the bottom of a large stock pot.
 Fill to 2/3 with water and bring to 50C.

 To heat process: Seal and place bottles carefully in the water bath, ensuring they are completely submerged.
-Bring water to a simmer and hold at 85-90C for 40-50 minutes.
+Bring water to a simmer and hold at 90C for 40-50 minutes.
 Remove and allow to cool completely upright and undisturbed.